-The National Education Association (NEA) and BetterLesson have launched a new website, CC.BetterLesson, featuring over 3,000 CCSS-aligned lessons for math and English Language Arts & Literacy.
+In partnership with the National Education Association, BetterLesson launched a new website in January 2014, featuring over 10,000 CCSS-aligned lessons for math and ELA/literacy.
 Developed by over 130 current, experienced teachers for every grade level, the featured lessons include the teachers’ reflections and insights, student work examples, and an array of other supporting materials.
-Each Master Teacher involved in the project will continue to share their lessons throughout the year; by fall 2015, the site will feature over 16,000 lessons.

 The Partnership for Assessment of Readiness for College and Careers (PARCC)

-As one of the two state-led collaboratives developing new assessments that align with the Common Core Standards, PARCC received an $186 million Race to the Top grant.
+As one of the two state-led collaboratives developing new assessments that align with the Common Core Standards, PARCC received a $186 million Race to the Top grant.
 You will find a solid implementation page on its website with guides, webinars, workbooks, and more resources for the transition period.
-PARCC also offers a page called In the Classroom which is designed specifically for teachers in the trenches.
-PARCC is a consortium of 24 states, and its assessments will be ready for states to administer for the 2014-15 school year.
+PARCC also offers a page called For Educators, designed specifically for teachers in the trenches.
+PARCC is a consortium of states, and 13 states are participating in administration of the PARCC tests during the 2014-15 school year.

 The Smarter Balanced Assessment Consortium

 The other group that received a comparable sum in federal funding to create next-generation K-12 assessments is the Smarter Balanced Assessment Consortium.
 Since we first published this article, Smarter Balanced launched a permanent website with a much heartier resource page, with various articles and links, and information about Race to the Top.
-Smarter Balanced Assessment Consortium consists of twenty-two governing and five advisory states, and it's on a time line that's similar to PARCC's.
+Smarter Balanced Assessment Consortium consists of 22 governing and five advisory states, and it's on a timeline similar to PARCC's.

 Educational Testing Service's Center for K-12 Assessment and Performance Management